anirbanbasu/ollama-downloader/README.md

  - The `user_group` is a specification of the _user_ and the _group_ (as a tuple, e.g., `"user_group": ["user", "group"]`) that owns the path specified by `models_path`.
 If, for instance, your local Ollama is a service and its model path is `/usr/share/ollama/.ollama/models` then, in order to write to that path, you must run this downloader as _root_.
 However, the ownership of file objects in that path must be assigned to the user _ollama_ and group _ollama_.
 If your model path is on a writable network share then you most likely need not specify the user and group.

 ## Usage
-The preferred way to run this downloader is using the `od` script, such as `uv run od --help`.
+The preferred way to run this downloader is using the `od` script, such as `uv run od --help`, or `od --help`, if you installed the downloader using `pip`.

 However, if you need to run it with superuser rights (i.e., using `sudo`) for model download then you should install the script in the `uv` created virtual environment by running `uv pip install -e .` and then you can invoke it as `sudo .venv/bin/od --help`.